First wild koalas caught and vaccinated against chlamydia

 "It's been devastating — there's very, very low fertility," he said.
 "You hardly see any babies."

-The other threats koalas face — including habitat destruction from land clearing and climate-enhanced wildfires — may increase their stress levels, weakening their immune systems and making them more susceptible to diseases including chlamydia, said Crowther.
+The other threats koalas face — including habitat destruction from land clearing and climate-enhanced wildfires — may increase their stress levels, weakening their immune systems and making them more susceptible to diseases including chlamydia, Crowther said.

-Rebecca Johnson, now chief scientist at the Smithsonian National Museum of Natural History in Washington, D.C., previously led the Koala Genome Consortium in Australia.
-She said that seeing the effects of the disease up close was heartbreaking.

-A necropsy of one koala with advanced chlamydia that was euthanized revealed “ovaries completely encased in cysts” and “intestines full of hard lumps of food, evidence that she couldn’t properly digest food,” recalled Johnson.
-“She was obviously infertile and in pain.”

 "Vaccination for wildlife is certainly not routine yet," said Jacob Negrey, a biologist at Wake Forest University School of Medicine.
 "But whether it should be used more often is a fundamental question that conservation biologists are really wrangling with right now."